 Even if you aren’t comfortable with delegating yet, consider which tasks potentially could be delegated given the right conditions.
 Record your activity for one week.
 At the end of the week highlight any of the tasks that could have been delegated, were things different.
 Now, make a list of what those different conditions were.
 Can one of these be brought into place soon?
 If yes, the good news is…you’re on your way.

 As you become an expert at delegating down, eventually, you will want to bring in some outside expertise to develop a comprehensive organizational matrix.
 With this tool in hand you’ll be able to formally delegate down and properly assign all of the key tasks in your company.
-It’s a powerful accountability tool to arm a president with, especially one that is mindful of making smart choices around doing the “right work” himself, to stay better focused on growing the company.
+It’s a powerful accountability tool to arm a leader with, especially one that is mindful of making smart choices around doing the “right work” themselves, to stay better focused on growing the company.